Eyongtarh/Sahab-Workshop/README.md

 - If not , refresh the page.

 ## Future improvements

 - More content can be added.
 - There is also a need to make appropriate comments within my code lines and commit statement.
 - The form can be made to validate to a server in the long run.

 ## Credits

-I got some help from the Love running project, course content, Wikipedia , hot air tools website and my failed project.
+I got some help from the Love running project, course content, Wikipedia , hot air tools website and my old project.

 ### Content

 I used font awesome and Google fonts.

 ### Media

  - Background images, Favicon image, and images used within pages are from: [Pexels](https://www.pexels.com/).
  - I also used personal images.